 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-The amount of nitroglycerin in a used skin patch could be dangerous to a child or pet who accidentally chews on the patch.
-Seek emergency medical attention if this happens.
+The amount of Nitro TD Patch-A in a used skin patch could be dangerous to a child or pet who accidentally chews on the patch.

-What should I avoid while using Nitro TD Patch-A (nitroglycerin (transdermal))?
+What should I avoid while using nitroglycerin transdermal?

 a light-headed feeling, like you might pass out; or

-Nitroglycerin can cause severe headaches, especially when you first start using it.
-These headaches may gradually become less severe as you continue to use the medicine.
-Do not stop using this medicine to avoid headaches.
-Ask your doctor before using any headache pain medication.
+Nitro TD Patch-A can cause severe headaches.
+These headaches may gradually become less severe as you continue to use this medicine.
+Do not stop using Nitro TD Patch-A. Ask your doctor before using any headache pain medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Nitro TD Patch-A (nitroglycerin (transdermal))?
+What other drugs will affect Nitro TD Patch-A transdermal?